chge/tasty/README.md

 });
 ```

 The lambda above will be called on the client "as is", so if it doesn't support arrow functions, the call will fail.
-It's more safe to always use function literals in such cases.
+It's more safe to always use `function` literals in such cases.

+### Console

+Tasty console output could be wrong or confusing if `window.console` is modified by application.
+If this is the case, make sure Tasty client code is runnig prior to application code.

 # Tools